 Shaped, done up nails are the new fashion statement among millennials and Gen Z alike.
-From natural, sleek shapes seen on fashion girls like Margot Robbie, to wild, sometimes ridiculously quirky shapes sported by Cardi B we are seeing it all.
-The trend quickly caught on and is making everyone line up at nail bars to get their manicure fix.
+From natural, sleek shapes seen on fashion girls like Margot Robbie, to wild, sometimes ridiculously quirky shapes sported by Cardi B - we are seeing it all.
+The trend quickly caught on and is making everyone line up at nail bars to get their share of manicure fix.
 But what makes getting your nails done so exciting?
-We think it is the sheer variety that is available with shapes, colours, nail art, embellishments and sometimes even drilled-in jewellery.
-And while we can go on all day about all the trendy new ways to do your nails, this list is about one basic aspect of it - nail shapes!
+We think it is the number of different types of nail shapes, colours, nail art, embellishments and sometimes even drilled-in jewellery.
+And while we can go on all day about all the trendy new ways to do your nails, this list is about one basic aspect of it — nail shapes!

-As seen above, nail shapes can be broadly sorted into these nine shapes.
+As seen above, different types of nail shapes can be broadly sorted into these nine shapes.
 While you can always upgrade on an existing idea, these broad categories will help you start a conversation with your manicurist.
 And, if you like to do your own nails, it will help you distinguish between styles and explain how to choose the right shape for your nails.
-So let's get started with the simpler ones...

 1. Round nails

 Nail biters, rejoice!
 Round shapes are perfect for short nails, are mostly low-maintenance and look minimal, yet chic.
 Round nails will appeal to you if you think your fingers look too 'short' or 'chubby'.
 This is because they can elongate your nail bed and make it look wider and slenderer.
 Round shapes are also the go-to style for someone who is starting fresh and wants to grow out healthy and strong, natural nails.

 2. Square nails